smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/12 - Relational Division.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Relational division is used in SQL to select rows that conform to a number of different criteria.
 *  I want to find all pilots who can fly 100% of the airplanes in the hanger (the most common example of relational division).
-*  I want to find all employees who match on at least two-thirds of their issued licenses.
+*  I want to find all employees who match on their issued licenses.
 *  I want to find all managers who have worked in every department.

 Let’s look at a few examples.